I was addicted to the nasal spray Afrin. I hate to admit this, but I feel that I must be honest.

 Vasoconstrictors cause blood vessels to constrict, narrowing their diameter.
 Their purpose, in this case, is to provide relief from nasal congestion.
 The oxymetazoline works by activating alpha-2 adrenergic receptors after binding to them.
 Upon administration of Afrin within the nose, the oxymetazoline constricts the blood vessels in the nasal passage, resulting in congestion relief.
 Oxymetazoline works almost immediately, and the medication's full effect is reached in 5-10 minutes.
 Even though the box advertises 12 hours of relief, the effects of oxymetazoline only up to about seven hours.

 Afrin is a potent decongestant, but its power is hindered by the fact that oxymetazoline can cause rhinitis medicamentosa, more commonly known as rebound nasal congestion.
 Through continuous, extended use of nasal decongestants, especially after your symptoms have already cleared, your nose may start to feel stuffy again.
 Other topical decongestants that can also cause rhinitis medicamentosa are naphazoline, xylometazoline, and phenylephrine.

 At some point, the medicine will stop working for you and will begin working against you.
 This may have contributed to my dependency on Afrin.

 The Physical Dangers of Afrin Addiction

 Afrin is considered a "chemical tourniquet."
-The longer that the nose is forced to constrict the vessels, the more it will be deprived of nutrients and oxygen that it needs to thrive.
+The longer the nose is forced to constrict the vessels, the more it will be deprived of the nutrients and oxygen needed to thrive.
 The constant reduction in blood flow can manifest itself through physical damage to the nasal passage.